lukaskroepfl/monitoring-nginx-proxy-companion/README.md

 ## Usage with docker-compose

 If you are already using docker-compose for your nginx-proxy setup you need to add two services shown below to it.
-Be sure to have the correct user-defined network set and adapt `PROXY_CONTAINER_NAME` to the your proxy's container name. (the full `docker-compose.yml` can be found in the root of this repository)
+Be sure to have the correct user-defined network set and adapt `PROXY_CONTAINER_NAME` to your proxy's container name. (the full `docker-compose.yml` can be found in the root of this repository)

 ```yml